jachana/bluetext/.context/polytope/general/intro.md

 - Modules can run code snippets directly or wrap other modules

 ### Templates
-- Templates are blueprints for full jobs
+- Templates specify full jobs
 - Define what steps to run for easy reuse
 - Specified using TemplateSpec data type